It’s been 11 days. 11 days since I packed up my belongings and journeyed the 5 hours home from Drake University’s campus.

 - Write in a journal (You are a primary source during this time)

 - Clean your makeup brushes

-For more ideas, I highly recommend searching on Pinterest.
-Otherwise, please continue to wash your hands, and I wish you all good health.
+Please continue to wash your hands and socially distance.
+I wish you all good health.